Homotopy theory of monoid actions via group actions and an Elmendorf style theorem: Preliminary constructions and lemmas

+The equivariant homotopy theory of group actions has been highly developed since 1970's and provides lots of tools for the systematic study of group actions.
+It has been crucial in the proof of the Arf-Kervaire invariant one problem \cite{hill2016nonexistence}.
+Equivariant homotopy theory is still instrumental in many areas such as algebraic $K$-theory \cite{nikolaus2018topological,dotto2020real} and Mathematical Physics \cite{huerta2019real,sati2020equivariant}.
+For general references on the subject we refer to \cite{elmendorf}, \cite{piacenza}, \cite{may}, and to \cite{stephan,guillou2010enriched} for generalizations.

 Let $G$ be a group.
-A \emph{collection of subgroups} of $G$ is a family of subgroups which are stable under conjugacy, see \cite[Definition 2.1]{fausk}.
-If we are given a collection $\cY$ of subgroups of $G$, there is a well known associated $\cY$-projective model structure on the category $G\tT$, of $G$-spaces (which is proper, topological and cofibrantly generated), see \cite[Proposition 2.11]{fausk}, \cite[Proposition B.6]{schwede}.
-The weak equivalences (resp. fibrations) in this model structure are $\cY$-equivalences (resp. $\cY$-fibrations) where $f:A\to B$ in $G\tT$ is a \emph{$\cY$-equivalence} (resp. a \emph{$\cY$-fibration}) if for every $H$ in $\cY$, $ f^H: A ^H\rightarrow B ^H$ is a weak homotopy equivalence (resp.
+For a collection $\cY$ of subgroups of $G$ (i.e., a set of subgroups closed under conjugation), there exists a cofibrantly generated model structure; namely, the $\cY$-model structure, on the category $G\tT$.
+The weak equivalences (resp. fibrations) in this model structure are $\cY$-equivalences (resp. $\cY$-fibrations) where $f:X\to Y$ in $G\tT$ is a \emph{$\cY$-equivalence} (resp. a \emph{$\cY$-fibration}) if for every $H$ in $\cY$ $ f^H: X ^H\rightarrow Y ^H$ is a weak homotopy equivalence (resp.
 Serre fibration).
-Here, $(-)^H$ denotes the $H$-fixed point functor.
-The class of $\cY$-cofibrations consists of those $G$-maps having the right lifting property with respect to the morphisms which are simultaneously $\cY$-equivalences and $\cY$-fibrations (which is always true for model categories, due to their defining axioms, as given in \cite{quillen}).
-This model structure is generalized in \cite{stephan} to other model categories (including $\sS$) for which the fixed point functors satisfy a condition (called the cellularity condition).
-In all cases, sets of generating cofibrations and generating acyclic cofibrations are given by and respectively, where $\ii$ and $\jj$ are generating cofibrations and generating acyclic cofibrations of the underlying category.
-For the Quillen model structure on $\sS$, $\ii=\{i_n:\partial\Simp^n\to \Simp^n\}$ is the set of boundary inclusions and $\jj=\{j_n:\Lambda^i[n]\to \Simp^n\}$ is the set of horn inclusions, and for the Quillen model structure on $\tT$, $\ii=\{i_n:S^{n}\to D^{n+1}\}$ and $\jj=\{j_n:D^{n}\to D^{n}\times [0,1]\}$.
+Besides, due to Elmendorf's theorem \cite{elmendorf}, there is a Quillen equivalence where $\cO_{\cY}$ is the orbit category for $\cY$ and $[{\cO_{\cY}}^{\opp},\tT]$ has the projective model structure.